listenzy0/idelior/README.md

 # Idelior

-This document covers the details of a **portfolio project** that demonstrates the setup and management of cloud infrastructure for a fictional e-commerce platform named Idelior.
+This document provides an overview of the **Idelior portfolio project**, which showcases the design and implementation of various components for a fictional e-commerce platform based in South Korea.

 ## Table of Contents